HOW CAN GENEROSITY DRIVE BETTER BUSINESS?

 The Experimentation

 In 2025, Drop Dead Generous was launched to take Chris’s blueprint into the real world.
 We’re giving $500 to 1,000 people with a single brief: do something generous with it.
-What has followed isn’t a campaign, but an ongoing social science experiment crowd sourcing ideas and stories of real life generosity in action.
+What has followed isn’t a campaign, but an ongoing social science experiment crowd sourcing ideas and stories of real life generosity that spreads.

 VIEW ALL IDEAS